Anas1107s/basic-calc/README.md

 Basic Calculator file.
-Made WIth php backend.
+Made WIth PHP as backend.
 And HTML CSS an JavaScript